Concierge Women’s Health & BHRT

 Cognitive support: May improve brain fog, memory, and concentration

-Cardiovascular benefits: When started early (within 10 years of menopause), may provide heart protection
+Cardiovascular benefits: When started early (within 10 years of menopause), it appears to provide heart protection

 Skin and tissue health: Maintains skin elasticity, collagen production, and tissue integrity